JuliaPoo/juliapoo.github.io/_posts/2021-08-13-randompad-writeup.md

             * [Predicting the padding of the flag](#predicting-the-padding-of-the-flag)
             * [Recovering the flag](#recovering-the-flag)

-excerpt: Solution to Randompad challenge in RARCTF 2021.
+excerpt: Solution to Randompad (Crypto 700) challenge in RARCTF 2021.
 ---

 # The Challenge